pseewald/vim-anyfold/README.md

 Generic folding mechanism based on indentation.
 Fold anything that is structured into indented blocks.

-**NOTE**: this plugin is under very active development and still in beta phase.
-If you use it, make sure to update it regularly to get the newest bug fixes.
+**NOTE**: this plugin is still in beta phase and under active development.
+If you use it, please make sure to regularly update to the most recent version.

 ## Introduction